About our metals

 14K red gold

 58.5% fine gold.
-The remaining metals are copper and silver.
+The remaining metals are copper, silver and zinc.

 White gold

-Just like red gold, white gold is also an alloy, i.e. a mixture of metals.
-When you choose a ring in 18 carat white gold, you get 75% fine gold mixed with palladium, copper and silver.
-Palladium accounts for 16% of the alloy and adds the effect of a silver hue to the mix.
+Just like red gold, white gold is also an alloy, meaning a mixture of metals.
+When you choose an 18 karat white gold ring, you get 75% fine gold mixed with palladium, copper and zinc.
+Palladium makes up 16% of the alloy and adds the effect of a silver hue to the mix.

 18K white gold

-75% fine gold, 16% palladium and the rest is silver, copper and zinc.
+75% fine gold, 16% palladium and the rest is copper and zinc.

 14K white gold